nomad-coe/nomad/docs/oasis.md

 Keycloak uses `realms` to manage users and clients.
 We need to create a realm that NOMAD can use.
 We prepared an example realm with the necessary NOMAD client, an Oasis admin, and a test user.
 You can create a new realm through the admin console.
-Select this file to import our example configuration.
+Click "add" realm and select the realm file that you can find [in this .zip](assets/nomad-oasis-with-keycloak.zip). to import our example configuration.

 A few notes on the realm configuration: